Conformal transformations and equivariance in unbounded KK-theory: Quantum-group-equivariant KK theory

 \subsection{Uniform quantum group equivariance}

-From now on, we leave the generality of higher-order Kasparov modules and focus on unbounded Kasparov modules in the interests of readability.
 We make the following definition in the unbounded setting.
 To our knowledge, except in the case of the isometric coaction of a compact quantum group (see e.g. \cite[Definition 2.3.1]{Goswami_2016}), such a definiton has not appeared in the published literature (but see \cite[Definition 3.3.1]{Goffeng_2009}).